Bayesian inference on Cox regression models using catalytic prior distributions: Details of weighted mixture estimator (WME)

 $\tilde{\mathcal{R}}_i$ is the collection of subjects in $\{\tilde{Y}_i\}_{i=1}^{n+M} $ who is at risk at time $\tilde{Y}_i$, i.e., $\tilde{\mathcal{R}}_i=\{j:\tilde{Y}_j\geq \tilde{Y}_i, j\in \{1,2,\ldots M+n\}\}$ and $\theta_j=\exp(\bX_j^\top\boldsymbol{\beta}),\theta_j^*=\exp({\bX_{j-n}^*}^\top \boldsymbol{\beta})$.
 Consequently, a new estimator can be constructed by maximizing $P\tilde{L}(\boldsymbol{\beta})$ as follows:

-Using the notation in Section~\ref{sec: estimation mix}, we can express the estimator succinctly using \eqref{wm partial likelihood}.
+We can express the estimator succinctly using \eqref{wm partial likelihood}.
 The estimate can be computed easily using standard software.
 Specifically, one can merge the generated synthetic data with the observed data, and then use the standard Cox model fitting function with a weight vector (weight 1 for each observed data point and weight $\tau/M$ for each synthetic data point), for example, using the function \texttt{coxph()} in the \textbf{R} package \texttt{survival} \citep{survivalpackage}; see also \cite[Ch 7.1]{therneau_modeling_2000}.
 We summarize the procedure in Algorithm~\ref{alg: wme in R}.

-\subsection{Illustration of bias of MPLE}
+\section{Illustration of bias of MPLE}

 Recently, \citet{zhang2022modern} observed the upward bias for MPLE in a simple simulation study and explained its occurrence in the asymptotic regime where the model dimension $p$ scales with the sample size $n$.
 Here we reproduce the simulation in \citep{zhang2022modern} to illustrate the problem of MPLE when dimension is large.
 We take $p=200$ and $n=400$.
 The true regression coefficients are set as follows: $\beta_{i0}=10$ for $i\in \{1,2,\ldots,40\}$. $,\beta_{i0}=-10$ for $i \in \{41,42,\ldots,80\}$, and all other $\beta_{i0}$'s are zero.
 We assume an independent Gaussian design $X_{ij}\sim N(0,1)/\sqrt{n}$ and we set a constant baseline function $h_0(y)\equiv 1$.
 All subjects are uncensored.